Publication Ethics and Publication Malpractice Statement

 By submitting a manuscript to NeuroPharmac Journal, all authors agree that all copyrights of all materials included in the submitted manuscript will be exclusively transferred to the NeuroPharmac Journal once the manuscript is accepted.

-Once the paper is published, the copyright will be released by the publisher under the “Creative Commons Attribution Noncommercial License”, enabling the unrestricted non-commercial use, distribution, and reproduction of the published article in any medium, provided that the original work is properly cited.
+Once the paper is published, the copyright will be released by the publisher under the Attribution-NonCommercial-ShareAlike 4.0 International (CC BY-NC-SA 4.0), enabling the unrestricted non-commercial use, distribution, and reproduction of the published article in any medium, provided that the original work is properly cited.
 If the manuscript contains a figure or table reproduced from a book or another journal article, the authors should obtain permission from the copyright holder before submitting the manuscript, and be fully responsible for any legal and/or financial consequences if such permissions are not obtained.

 The Journal follows the ICMJE Criterias For Authorship and Non-Author Contributors.
 Broadly this is represented below :